The cult of Elvis is alive and well in the Deep South

 Should I kiss the wall of Elvis Presley’s bedroom?
 This was the burning question as I stood, keys still in hand, in the snug two-bed flat he once shared with his parents at apartment 328 Lauderdale Courts, Memphis.

 The bronze sign on the wall was urging me to do so (“Kisses only please.
-No writing”), but the countless pink and purple lip stains surrounding it felt just a little, how do I put this… Fatal Attraction?
+No writing”), but the countless pink and purple lipstick stains surrounding it felt just a little, how do I put this… Fatal Attraction?

 Elvis fan and writer Robyn at The Arcade, the oldest restaurant in Memphis